module-federation/aegis/README.md

 # Current work

 - More WebAssembly features
-- Run on a WasmEdge runtime
+- Run on WasmEdge runtime
 - Run in the browser
 - Run on wasm3 (for microcontrollers)
 - Built-in, pluggable, fast service mesh